easolhq/easolhq.github.io/docs/reference/objects/product/index.md

 number
 {: .label .fs-1 }

-The sum of remaining stock for a product's variants, if any of the variants have infinite stock this will return `nil`.
+The sum of remaining stock for a product's variants.
+If any variants are manually marked as 'Sold Out', they will contribute 0 towards this value.
+If any of the variants have infinite stock this will return `nil`.
 If the product is an experience with multiple slots, this returns the sum total of remaining stock for all variants across all upcoming slots.

 ## `product.schedule`